aniruddha125/qbdemo/README.md

 By default chrome tests are enabled in "TestNGRunWebdriverTests.xml".
 Just enable the firefox tests to run it in firefox.

-- Command to run all webdriver tests:-
+- Command to run all webdriver tests with both firefox and chrome tests enabled in "TestNGRunWebdriverTests.xml":-
 ```
-mvn clean install -Pui-tests
+mvn clean install -Pui-tests -DchromeDriver="/path/to/chrome/driver/chromedriver"
 ```

 - Command to run api tests :-